-We specialise in providing guests with unforgettable experiences on snow.
+Chill Factorᵉ specialise in providing guests with unforgettable experiences on snow.
 From Lift Passes and Lessons to real snow activities with Snow Park.
-With a Visit England ‘We’re Good To Go’ accreditation, guests can enjoy unique experiences at a destination that follows all Government COVID-19 guidelines.
+With a Visit England ‘We’re Good To Go’ accreditation, guests can enjoy unique experiences at a destination that follows all government COVID-19 guidelines.

-If sledging’s more your style, enjoy a family favourite, Snow Park.
+Or, improve your skiing or snowboarding with the help of Chill Factorᵉ’s expert and friendly instructors.
+Or, if sledging’s more your style, enjoy a family favourite, Snow Park.
 With four lanes to race down, the whole family can go head to head on the downhill donuts, or whizz down the real snow slope on sledges.
-Suitable for adults and children aged 4+, Snow Park is the perfect place to make memories this Half Term.
+Suitable for adults and children aged 4+.
 With a strict cleaning regime in place, parents can relax and enjoy family time in this COVID secure environment.

 To find out more and book, head to Chill Factore’s website here.

 Located just off Junction 10 of M60 head towards the Trafford Centre and you’ll see the iconic slope shaped building on the Manchester skyline.
 Please note that Chill Factorᵉ has FREE parking for all visitors.

 Selina and Steph

 Chill Factore - Review - 10th May, 2017

 We had a fantastic day out at the Chill Factore in Manchester in Trafford Park.
 We took two families of four and arrived early on Sunday morning.

 Chill Factore is massive and the UK’s longest indoor ski slope.
 Driving up we were amazed by the size of the building, it’s a real landmark.